Coin (band): 2016–2018: How Will You Know if You Never Try

 After touring for the release of their first album, the band released the first single from their second album in May 2016, "Talk Too Much".
 In February 2017, the band released "I Don't Wanna Dance" as the next single from their forthcoming album.
 In March 2017, a re-recorded version of their song "Malibu" from their EP 1992 was released as the first promotional single, re-titled "Malibu 1992."
 Two weeks later on March 23, 2017, the group announced the title of their second album: How Will You Know If You Never Try.
 Following the announcement of the album, the band released the second promotional single, "Feeling," on March 31, 2017.
 The album was released worldwide on April 21, 2017.

-On February 8, 2018, the single, "Growing Pains", was released as a follow up to the 2017 album.
-The song features on their tour setlist.
+On February 8, 2018, the single, "Growing Pains", was released as a follow-up to the 2017 album.

 2018–2020: Dreamland

-The next single, "Simple Romance," was released on October 12, 2018.
-The third single, "Cemetery," debuted on November 16, 2018.
-The fourth single, "I Want it All," was released on January 10, 2019.
-The fifth single, presumably the last song before the album, "Crash My Car," debuted on June 13, 2019.
-Their third album, Dreamland, was released on February 21, 2020.